-India 5G in 2026: Real Speed Tests, Coverage Maps, and What Actually Changed
+India 5G in 2026: Speed Tests and Coverage Maps

-An honest look at 5G in India three years after launch - real speed tests across major cities, coverage analysis, pricing, and whether it matters for the average user.
+5G in India three years on: real speed tests across cities, coverage maps, pricing analysis, and whether it matters.

 Current 5G Coverage: City by City